 What are the medical requirements to become a pilot…

+To exercise the privileges of a Commercial Pilots Licence, you must be in possession of a valid Class 1 Medical certificate.
+This is something you should seek to obtain before you start your flight training just in case a medical condition (which on occasions people aren’t already aware of), prohibits you from being awarded a Class One Medical certification.
 The requirements are not particularly stringent, and a normal healthy person should have no problem being awarded one.
 The medical examiners are generally concerned with if you have the ability to do the job of a commercial pilot without difficulty or impedance, such as due to reduced mobility, poor hearing or eyesight and that the potential for you to suffer from acute incapacitation (such as due to a seizure, collapse, heart attack or stroke etc.) is negligible.

 Initial Class One Pilot Medical Assessment